Toga: Roman military

-Until the Marian reforms of 107 BC, the lower ranks of Rome's military forces were "farmer-soldiers", a militia of citizen smallholders conscripted for the duration of hostilities, expected to provide their own arms and armour.
+The lower ranks of Rome's military forces were "farmer-soldiers", a militia of citizen smallholders conscripted for the duration of hostilities, expected to provide their own arms and armour.
 Citizens of higher status served in senior military posts as a foundation for their progress to high civil office (see cursus honorum).
 The Romans believed that in Rome's earliest days, its military had gone to war in togas, hitching them up and back for action by using what became known as the "Gabine cinch".
 In 206 BC, Scipio Africanus was sent 1,200 togas and 12,000 tunics for his operations in North Africa.
 As part of a peace settlement of 205 BC, two formerly rebellious Spanish tribes provided Roman troops with togas and heavy cloaks.
 In the Macedonian campaign of 169 BC, the army was sent 6,000 togas and 30,000 tunics.
 From at least the mid-Republic on, the military reserved their togas for formal leisure and religious festivals; the tunic and sagum (heavy rectangular cloak held on the shoulder with a brooch) were used or preferred for active duty.

 Late republican practice and legal reform allowed the creation of standing armies, and opened a military career to any Roman citizen or freedman of good reputation.
 A soldier who showed the requisite "disciplined ferocity" in battle and was held in esteem by his peers and superiors could be promoted to higher rank: a plebeian could achieve equestrian status.
 Non-citizens and foreign-born auxiliaries given honourable discharge were usually granted citizenship, land or stipend, the right to wear the toga, and an obligation to the patron who had granted these honours; usually their senior officer.
 A dishonourable discharge meant infamia.
 Colonies of retired veterans were scattered throughout the Empire.
 In literary stereotype, civilians are routinely bullied by burly soldiers, inclined to throw their weight around.

 Though soldiers were citizens, Cicero typifies the former as "sagum wearing" and the latter as "togati".
 He employs the phrase cedant arma togae ("let arms yield to the toga"), meaning "may peace replace war", or "may military power yield to civilian power", in the context of his own uneasy alliance with Pompey.
 He intended it as metonym, linking his own "power to command" as consul (imperator togatus) with Pompey's as general (imperator armatus); but it was interpreted as a request to step down.
 Cicero, having lost Pompey's ever-wavering support, was driven to exile.
 In reality, arms rarely yielded to civilian power.
 During the early Roman Imperial era, members of the Praetorian Guard (the emperor's personal guard as "First Citizen", and a military force under his personal command), concealed their weapons under white, civilian-style togas when on duty in the city, offering the reassuring illusion that they represented a traditional Republican, civilian authority, rather than the military arm of an Imperial autocracy.